BarryNorton/pronouns/README.md

 Strikethrough is used to indicate that, although the regex for reflexive forms does a relatively good job of cleaning up a lot of misidentified pronouns (from the POS tagger), the word 'mademoiselle' slips through due to its lexical form.
-Less troublingly, the word 'ltself' appears in the full listings &mdash; this is likely due to flawed OCR).
+Less troublingly, the word 'ltself' appears in the full listings (this is likely due to flawed OCR).

 ***